 The pension amount depends on two things; one is the pensionable duration of service and 2nd is emoluments for the purpose of pension.
 In these emoluments, you don’t add all the pay.

 You can serve Foreign Service many years before retirement so according to rules from the foreign employers you get pension contribution during Foreign Service.
 The foreign employer can pay the pension contribution directly on a monthly basis and if suitable or necessary, the employee on foreign service can pay pension contributions himself/ herself.
 Unless the Government does not receive this contribution, the foreign service is not pensionable.

 Remember, the temporary transfer of the employees from Federal to Provincial or from Provincial to Federal is not considered a foreign service.
 Emoluments of all these Governments are official.
 You can say this temporary transfer as Deputation.
 On the retirement of the employee, you calculate which Government the employee had how much service length.
 At the time of approval of pension, the head of the department has to mention the rate of pension for each Government.
 Federal and Provincial AG Offices have the calculation of this pension contribution.

 How to Fix Contribution?

 There you can see such situations when two non-government independent departments have fixed the procedure of pension contribution.
-For example, a university employee after serving a few years in that university adopted employment in other university and retired from the second university.
+For example, a university employee after serving a few years in that university adopted employment in another university and retired from the second university.
 The first university paid the amount of pension contribution on demand of the 2nd University.
-You can call it as capital value.
+You can call it capital value.
 They have to fix the interest amount for the capital value or net present value.
-Read below the full detail of Pension contribution in Urdu to clear the concept.
+Read below the full detail of Pension’s contribution to Urdu to clear the concept.